turingschool-examples/code_retreat/battleship/README.md

 Use that test, which touches multiple components, to drill down to the integration or unit test levels and drive the design of your game, board, and ships.

+#### Constraint

 While building, look for and *reduce duplication* through techniques like...

 * extracting and reusing modules
 * extracting and reusing child objects
 * metaprogramming

+### Iteration 4 - Auto-Layout

+Create a layout generator that can suggest patterns for laying out your ships.
+It could:

+* Have a random mode that just places them anywhere
+* Have a "tight" mode where each ship is touching at least one other ship to confuse the opponent
+* Have a "sparse" mode where no ship is closer than 2 spaces from any other ship

+#### Constraint

+While building, don't talk.
+Communicate through the code.

+### Iteration 5 - Artificial Intelligence

+Rather than focusing on the core game functionality, in this iteration build an artificial intelligence bot to play against.
+It should:

+* If the previous shot was a miss, take a shot at random.
+* If the previous shot was a hit that sunk a ship, take a shot at random.
+* If the previous shot was a hit that didn't sink a ship, shoot next to the previous shot attempting to find the rest of the ship

+#### Constraint

+Can you build it without `if` statements?